kubernetes/ingress-nginx/docs/index.md

 ```

-## What has caused this change in behaviour ?
+## What has caused this change in behavior?

 There are 2 reasons primarily.